-The SL is running this year (2018/19) but GV is not taking part.
-We hope there will be more starters ready to take part next year.
+The SL will be running this year (2019/20).
 For information, there are eight matches; four at home and four away.
 This is for Grades 1 & 2 as well as young Grade 3 dogs in their first year of competing.
 The most important thing is that the dogs (and us) have fun and everyone gets as much out of the opportunity as possible.
 You need to be able to travel to the away matches as well as the home ones (usually Sundays).
 We will be arranging training sessions - keep an eye on the FB page or website for details, and for dates of the matches.

 There will be training sessions for the team if you can make them.
 Training will be suited to each dog and handler and sessions will also help in assessing for team selection when there are suitable numbers.
 The team can consist of 6-10 handlers/dogs but the more the merrier!
 Also, it's appreciated that not everyone can make certain dates so availability will dictate events to a great extent.